gauntface/gaunt.dev/content/blog/2009/10/13/karmic-koala-on-macbook-4-1.md

 ---
 title: "Karmic Koala on MacBook 4.1"
-excerpt: "A step by step guide on how to get Ubuntu's Karmic Koala running on a MacBook 4.1"
+description: "A step by step guide on how to get Ubuntu's Karmic Koala running on a MacBook 4.1"
 mainImage: "/images/blog/2014/06/30/ubuntu-karmic-koala.jpg"
 primaryColor: "#fbb019"
 date: "2009-10-13T22:49:16-07:00"